 The CRG may carry out its activities in the way it considers appropriate.
 This may include consultation with consumers of electricity and gas, facilitating consumer engagement and making written submissions to the AER about its positions on the regulatory treatment of inflation and/or rate of return instrument; and the processes undertaken to reach those positions.

 The CRG is not a decision-making forum, nor is its role to negotiate on behalf of consumers or industry.
-Its role is to act in an advisory capacity to help inform the AER’s decisions with regards to consumer interests.
+Its role is to act in an independent advisory capacity to help inform the AER’s decisions with regards to consumer interests.
 The CRG provides inputs and challenge which might not come through other means.

 The CRG will provide its advice through: